-Jeff Quyle is the President and COO of Radius.
+Jeff Quyle is the CEO of Radius.
 He has more than 25 years' experience working for rural electric cooperatives in Indiana, including the past ten years as an economic development coordinator for Hoosier Energy.
 He is an appointee (since 2010) to the Indiana General Assembly Interim Study committee on Economic Development Incentives, and was a member of the 2014 Indiana Blue Ribbon Commission on Taxes.
 He is also a member of the Morgan County Council, a former appointee to the Indiana Air Pollution control Board, and a member of the Indiana Farm Bureau Property Tax Task Force.
 Jeff is past chairman of the National Rural Electric Cooperative Association (NRECA) Legislative Committee and past president of the Morgan County Economic Development Corporation.
 He was a founding member of the board of the Indiana Rural Development Council, and has been a presenter and moderator for the Indiana Economic Development Association.
 He has also served in local government, as a county commissioner, chair of a regional sewer district, and chair of a county plan commission.
 Jeff's experience also includes working in the Indiana Department of Commerce from 1984 to 1988, serving on the board of directors of the Indiana Associaton of County Commissoners, and serving as the president of the Association of Indiana Counties.
 He is a native of Indiana, holds a bachelor's degree from Wittenberg University and a master's degrees from Indiana University and the University of Kent at Canterbury.
 He has completed the Indiana Agricultural Leadership Program.

 Joe Timbrook became Manager of Radius Indiana in March 2011.
 He is responsible for development projects and office management.
 Previously, he worked with the Lawrence County Economic Growth Council and was Senior Vice President of Marketing for Hoosier Hills Credit Union.
 He is a member of the Indiana Economic Development Association and works on multiple community projects in Bedford, Indiana, and the Lawrence County area.